Are you wondering how cold Mount Everest is? Discover the Temperature in detail.

 Temperature: The summit temperatures during the summer months range from approximately -10 to -20 °F. Although this may sound mild compared to winter, it is still quite dangerous for anyone who intends to climb.

-Level of Coldness: Mount Everest’s summer temperatures are milder than other seasons, but strong winds and the possibility of storms still have chilling effects.
+Level of Coldness: Mount Everest's summer temperatures are milder than in other seasons, but strong winds and the possibility of storms still have chilling effects.
 The monsoons are also characterized by high humidity levels, which makes the cold even worse, hence the need for good equipment to help keep the body warm.

 Autumn (September to November):